ecator/gomeeting/README.md

 ```shell
 ldapsearch -x -b "cn=username,cn=users,dc=test,dc=local" -h 127.0.0.1 -p 389 -D "cn=username,cn=users,dc=test,dc=local" -w "password"
 ```

+The teams icon will be shown if `teams.enable` is true and the `teams.entrypoint` will be used to decide how to open teams schedule.

 Now you can run `bin/gomeeting -a 0.0.0.0` to start the server.The `-a 0.0.0.0` option makes sure you can access this service from remote,otherwise it only listens on local.You can run `bin/gomeeting -h` for more details.